VK-RED/Interview-Buddy-2.0/README.md

 ### Contributions

 I love and welcome open source contributions, if you have any queries, concerns or enhancements which you feel elevate or bring value to the repo, kindly feel free to raise them.
-Your feedback is valuable and will help me to improve the InterviewBuddy 2.0.
+Your feedback is valuable and will help me to improve InterviewBuddy 2.0.

 To contribute, you can:

    - **Raise an issue** : If you encounter any problems or have suggestions for improvements, please create an issue on this GitHub repository.
 I will review it and  work together with you to find a solution.

    - **Submit a pull request** : If you have a specific improvement in mind, you can fork the repository, make your changes, and submit a pull request.
 I will review your changes and merge them if they align with the project's goals.

 Thank you for your support !!!